rashidsuleymanov/api.onlyoffice.com/site/pages/Workspace/API Backend/Get Started/Basic concepts/index.md

-ONLYOFFICE Workspace API Backendv12.6

 The ONLYOFFICE Workspace API is implemented as REST over HTTP using GET/POST/PUT/DELETE.
 All the resources, like posts or comments, have their own URLs and are designed to be manipulated in isolation.

 ## Authentication

 Authentication in the ONLYOFFICE Workspace API is managed via the HTTP authentication, i.e. every request must include the Authorization HTTP header.
-For information and examples please visit the [Authentication](/portals/workspaceapi/auth) section.
+For information and examples please visit the [Authentication](../Passing%20authentication/index.md) section.

 ## Making requests